XuyangSong/CG-MPC-ECDSA/README.md

 # How to test
 cargo test -- --test-threads=1

-# How to run example
+# How to run ECDSA demo

-cargo run --example pkc20

-cargo run --example two_party
+cli/README.md

 # How to run web